HOW TO APPLY

 Full-Time (Currently accepting resumes)

-Assists Director with all aspects of Museum business.
+Assists the Director with all aspects of the Museum business.
 Must maintain a great degree of confidentiality.

 - Bachelor’s degree

 - At least 5 years related administrative experience, non-profit/museum setting preferred

 KNOWLEDGE AND SKILLS

 - Demonstrated interest in or knowledge of arts and culture

 - Experience assisting with event planning

 - Ability to work independently and collaboratively with others to achieve overall goals and objectives